 Janus was often referred to as “Janus bifrons” and in some occasions could actually have as many as four faces.
 There’s a wonderful Romanic style façade to a basilica at Tuscania in the countryside north of Rome which includes a representation of what I believe is Janus quadrifrons holding a snake.
 Frequently roman homes would have a figure of Janus (or of a Phallus for fertility) over their front door.
 In the case of Janus it was for him to stand guard over the threshold as god of doors.

-- Juno: Juno was one of the three major gods set on the Capitoline hill.
-She was wife of Jupiter and represented the vigour of women as well as fertility of the fields, woods, animals and men.
-She also came to be associated with Roman coinage, treasury and minting.
+Juno: Juno was one of the three major gods set on the Capitoline hill, the Romans imported her from the nearby Etruscans at the city of Veii.
+Daughter of Saturn.
+She was wife (as well as sister!) of Jupiter and mother of several of the major deities.
+She represented the vigour of women as well as fertility of the fields, woods, animals and men.
+She also came to be associated with the Roman state and government, Roman coinage, treasury and minting.
+She had many names for her different qualities.
 The month of June was named after her.

 In many ways the fusion of Jupiter and Zeus was a first mental step towards the monotheism of Judaeo-Christianity.
 A second abortive step was taken by the emperor Heliogabalus who it seems attempted to unify all the gods under a single deity “Sol Invictu”.
 He was killed and dragged through the crowds.